krptn/krypton/README.md

 How we achieve this?

-- All Data is encrypted (any data can be request by the developer to be secured)
+- All data is encrypted (any data can be requested by the developer to be secured)
 - Only the appropriate users' credentials can unlock the cryptosystem (this protects you from server-side attacks)

 This gives you [Zero Knowledge security](https://www.krptn.dev/news/zero-knowledge/) (one of the most secure available) without ever needing to even notice it!
 It protects you from server side attacks.